ztroop/django-rest-framework-discovery/README.md

 [![Build Status](https://travis-ci.org/ztroop/django-rest-framework-discovery.svg?branch=master)](https://travis-ci.org/ztroop/django-rest-framework-discovery)

 Discovery allows you to create an API from an existing database with little to no effort.
 This project is based on Shabda Raaj's [Bookrest][1].
-You can then leverage the capabilties of the Django Rest Framework to apply [filtering][2], [pagination][3] and generate [documentation][4].
+You can then leverage the capabilties of the Django Rest Framework to apply [filtering][2], [pagination][3] and [documentation][4] generation.

 [1]: https://github.com/agiliq/bookrest
 [2]: https://django-rest-framework.org/api-guide/filtering/